-Do you love stews and soups!?
-Are you a fan of Moroccan cuisine!?
+Are you a fan of Moroccan food!?
+Do you love tasty soups!?
 Get ready to taste Harira, the best soup in Morocco!

-Harira, or ‘Azkkif’ in Berber, the traditional Moroccan soup, is one of the foods that reflects the richness of Moroccan cuisine.
+Harira, or ‘Azkkif’ in Berber, is a flavorsome traditional soup that reflects the richness of Moroccan food.
 It is basically made of chickpeas, lentils, flour, onion, and tomato.
 However, like any other authentic dish, many variations of Harira can be distinguished in the country, according to regions and even families’ preferences.
 Some prefer, for example, a thick Harira, and add beaten eggs, meat, or both of them to the stock, while others cook light Hariras and make them more vegetarian.
-In fact, preparing this authentic soup is not complicated, and does not take much time
+In fact, preparing this authentic soup is not complicated, and does not take much time!